OpenCyphal/specification/README.md

 When referring to a category of identifiers, put a hyphen before "ID"; for example: "node-ID" is correct, "node ID" is not.

+Avoid introduction of new acronyms unless you really must.
+It is better to say "transfer-ID" or "data type hash" rather than TID or DTH.
+Excessive reliance on acronyms may impede comprehension.

 ### Rigging

 In order to refer to a DSDL definition, use macro `\DSDLReference{}`.